 Via the Whatsapp discussion group you will have the program and important information every day.
 This group will also allow everyone's photos and videos to be shared.

 Environment and Weather

-The routes will survey both the seaside and the surrounding mountains.
-From the foothills of the Sierra Nevada through the Contraviesa and the various local Sierras, you will not miss any elevation to face.
+The courses will survey both the seaside and the surrounding mountains.
+From the foothills of the Sierra Nevada through the Contraviesa and the various local Sierras, you will not miss a drop to face.